News

 This briefing paper by the CLEAN research group, first convened in mid-2022 as part of a UK-PHRST project, sets out 12 priority research questions to improve cleaning practices in resource-limited healthcare settings and help prevent infections and antimicrobial resistance among staff and patients.
 The research questions span cleaning standards, health system-related questions, behaviour change and innovation.

 It also highlights the challenges facing resource-limited settings and factors that need to be considered to support the implementation of tailored and effective cleaning practices.
 For example, the experts recommend viewing cleaners as a key part of health systems and including them in the design of new hospital cleaning programmes.
-Read more about this briefing paper and post your comments.

 Framework for the development of massive open online courses (MOOCs) in response to disease outbreaks